-• A statement that the timely warning is being issued in compliance with the Clery Act to provide

-- That a Clery Act reportable crime has occurred. - The date, time, and location the crime occurred. - The date of the Timely Warning Bulletin. - A description of the suspect, and name if known, whether the suspect is still at large and evading arrest. - Preventive information related to the type of crime which occurred and that could help others from becoming a victim of a similar crime.
+- A statement that the timely warning is being issued in compliance with the Clery Act to provide preventive information and to aid members from becoming a victim of a crime. - That a Clery Act reportable crime has occurred. - The date, time, and location the crime occurred. - The date of the Timely Warning Bulletin. - A description of the suspect, and name if known, whether the suspect is still at large and evading arrest. - Preventive information related to the type of crime which occurred and that could help others from becoming a victim of a similar crime.

-A timing warning will not include the name of the victim or any information that could identify the victim of crimes of sexual violence to include rape, dating violence, domestic violence, or stalking.
+A timely warning will not include the name of the victim or any information that could identify the victim of crimes of sexual violence to include rape, dating violence, domestic violence, or stalking.
 A timely warning will be delayed only if its issuance would compromise the apprehension of the suspect or compromise law enforcement efforts to investigate the crime.